Fair Assortment Planning: Model

-Given any instance $\Theta \in \mathbb{R}_{+}^{5n}$, the platform wishes to maximize its expected revenue by optimizing over its offered assortment with cardinality of at most $K$, subject to the fairness constraints in Equation \eqref{eq:fair_relaxed}.
+Given any instance $\mathbf{\Theta} \in \mathbb{R}_{+}^{4n}$, the platform wishes to maximize its expected revenue by optimizing over its offered assortment with cardinality of at most $K$, subject to the fairness constraints in Eq. \eqref{eq:fair_relaxed}.
 This gives the platform's optimization problem:

 where $ \rev(S) =\frac{\sum_{i \in S} r_i w_i}{1+w(S)} $ is the platform's expected revenue upon offering assortment $S\subseteq [n]$.
 Here, we slightly abuse the notation and denote both the platform's problem and the optimal expected revenue with the term \ref{eq:problem:fair}.
-In Problem \eqref{eq:problem:fair}, the objective is the platform's expected revenue.
-The first set of constraints is the fairness constraints, and the second constraint enforces $\{p(S)\}_{S:|S|\leq K}$ to be a probability distribution.
-Our goal in this paper is to provide computationally-efficient algorithms with provable performance guarantees for Problem \eqref{eq:problem:fair} with any $\delta \geq 0$. \footnote{Observe that this problem is always feasible for any $\delta \geq 0$.
-In particular, the following solution is always feasible: $p(\{i\}) = \frac{q_i/O_i(\{i\})}{\sum_{j \in [n]} q_j/O_j(\{j\})}$ and $p(S) = 0$ for any $S$ with $|S|>1$ and $S=\emptyset$.}

-Finally, note that in this work, we study the platform's problem in a static/offline setting, which can be well-justified when the platform has a good estimate of the model primitives.
-Nonetheless, one can consider an online version of this problem where the platform aims to maximize its revenue subject to fairness constraints while trying to learn the model primitives.
-Such an online problem can usually be well-handled if one has access to an efficient algorithm for the offline setting (see, e.g., \cite{niazadeh2021online, kakade2007playing}).
-See also Section \ref{sec:conclusion} for potential future directions for studying the dynamic setting.
+In Problem \eqref{eq:problem:fair}, the objective is the platform's expected revenue. {The first set of constraints is the pairwise fairness constraints}, while the second constraint enforces $\{p(S)\}_{S:|S|\leq K}$ to be a probability distribution.
+Our goal is to develop computationally efficient algorithms with provable performance guarantees for Problem \eqref{eq:problem:fair} for any $\delta \geq 0$. {Our algorithm should identify a family of assortments for randomization, along with their corresponding probabilities.}\footnote{In this work, we focus on the platform's problem in a static/offline setting, justified when the model primitives are well-estimated.
+An online version, where the platform maximizes revenue under fairness constraints while learning model primitives, could leverage an efficient offline algorithm (e.g., \cite{niazadeh2021online, kakade2007playing}).
+See Section \ref{sec:conclusion} for future directions on such settings.}